mixtile/mixtile.github.io/_sources/en/en-quick-guide.txt

 Build Linux kernel and its modules
 ''''''''''''''''''''''''''''''''''''''

-we have introduced the kernel building process, please refer to `Linux Kernel Building`_ .
+we have introduced the kernel building process, please refer to `Mainline Linux kernel building`_ .

 Partion SD card
 '''''''''''''''''''